sitevision/envision/packages/envision-docs/src/pages/components/breadcrumb.md

 ---

 **Updated in 2025.01.2**: A new class `env-breadcrumb__separator` is available.
-It's purpose is hiding the separator character from assistive technology which is done by setting `aria-hidden="true"`.
+Its purpose is hiding the separator character from assistive technology which is done by setting `aria-hidden="true"`.

 ```html
 <nav aria-label="Breadcrumb">